 Back up of data is made each time entries are made and data may be held on exterior removable data storage devices and held remotely.

-Any passport returned that appears to have been altered without authorisation, tampered with or in any other way not to be genuine to be reported as soon as possible to Trading Standards in Powys.
+Any passport returned that appears to have been altered without authorisation, tampered with or in any other way not to be genuine to be reported as soon as possible to Trading Standards.

 Any evidence that an individual or group may be involved in Equine passport fraud to be reported as soon as possible to the relevant Enforcement Authority.